particleincell/Debye/README.md

-# ardPSL
+# Debye
-Arduino-based plasma simulation library
+Plasma simulation library for the Arduino